Establish regular prayers to maintain your spiritual alignment and seek the pleasure of the Divine.

 In summary, Tahajjud prayer is a profound act of worship that serves as a means of drawing closer to Allah, seeking forgiveness, and attaining spiritual strength.
 Engaging in this nightly ritual not only fulfills a Sunnah of the Prophet (peace be upon him) but also cultivates a deeper connection with the Divine.

-A: The best time to perform Tahajjud is during the last third of the night, just before Fajr.
+The best time to perform Tahajjud is during the last third of the night, just before Fajr.

-A: No, Tahajjud is a voluntary prayer, but it is highly recommended and carries great rewards.
+No, Tahajjud is a voluntary prayer, but it is highly recommended and carries great rewards.

-A: There is no fixed number; however, it is common to pray two rak'ahs, and many follow this with Witr.
+There is no fixed number; however, it is common to pray two rak'ahs, and many follow this with Witr.